The Truth About Antibiotics

 Natural Antibiotic Recommendations

-Gaia Herbs' Oil of Oregano Capsules are a natural antioxidant source, containing phytochemicals that help support the body's natural resistance to immune challenges.
+Gaia Herbs' Oil of Oregano Capsules are a source of natural antioxidants, containing phytochemicals that help support the body's natural resistance to immune challenges.
 Gaia Herbs' supercritical CO2 extract of oregano volatile oils contains phenols, including carvacrol and thymol.
 These oils help support the intestines and a healthy immune response.

 Garden of Life's Oil of Oregano Drops offers traditional support with modern convenience, delivering 34mg of Organic oregano leaf extract in a base of cold-pressed extra virgin olive oil & mixed tocopherols from non-GMO sunflower.